 - Privacy commitments

-“If you’re not completely satisfied, we’ll make it right” is a trust signal that also happens to be good business practice.
+“If you’re not completely satisfied, we’ll make it right” builds trust and it’s smart business.

 Consistent Brand Presence